 Your user account will now be copied over to your backup drive.

-During the backup process you might see a file in use warning pop up.
-Put a check mark on the box “Do this for all current items” and click the Skip button.
+During the backup process, you might see a file in use warning pop up.
+Put a checkmark in the box “Do this for all current items” and click the Skip button.

 Your user account has been backed up.

-All the files from your user account have been successfully copied over.
-Don’t forget to also back up your email account if you are using Outlook or Windows Live Mail.
+All the files from your user account have been copied over.
+Don’t forget to back up your email account if you are using Outlook or Windows Live Mail.

 Earlier I mentioned about creating a system image as part of your data recovery plan.
 What I like about creating a system image is that it can restore the contents of your drive.